nathanfx330/PracticalOCR-Powershell/README.md

 3.  **Run from PowerShell:**
     *   Open PowerShell.
     *   Navigate (`cd`) to the directory containing the script.
-    *   You may need to adjust your PowerShell Execution Policy to allow local scripts to run.
-For the current session only, you can often use:
-        ```powershell
-        Set-ExecutionPolicy Bypass -Scope Process -Force
-        ```
-        *(Use `Bypass` with caution, or try `RemoteSigned`)*.
     *   Execute the script:
         ```powershell
         .\PracticalOCR.ps1